-- Indeterminant, annual legume - Good for rotations with cotton, sorghum, etc. (1970's at Texas A&M AgriLife-Vernon: 15% lint yield increase the following year; subsequent data from the Texas A&M AgriLife Research station at Chillicothe suggest a lower yield benefit) - As drought tolerant-if not more-than any other crop in Texas (sesame would be similar) - Low risk
+- Indeterminant, annual legume - Good for rotations with cotton, sorghum, etc. - Research in the 1970's at Texas A&M AgriLife-Vernon: 15% lint yield increase the following year; subsequent data from the Texas A&M AgriLife Research station at Chillicothe suggest a lower yield benefit. - This focus is the beginning of a new rotation project based at Texas A&M-Lubbock in 2020 - As drought tolerant-if not more-than any other crop in Texas (sesame would be similar) - Low risk